godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 :ref:`move_and_slide <class_KinematicBody2D_move_and_slide>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sliding is a very common collision response; imagine a moving along walls in a top-down game or running up and down slopes in a platformer.
+Sliding is a very common collision response; imagine a player moving along walls in a top-down game or running up and down slopes in a platformer.
 While it's possible to code this response yourself after using ``move_and_collide()``, ``move_and_slide()`` provides a convenient way to implement sliding movement